ogusarenko/mke-docs/content/docs/concepts/cni.md

 {{< callout type="info" >}}
-- MKE4 uses a static port range for Kubernetes NodePorts, from  `32768` to `35535`.
+- MKE 4k uses a static port range for Kubernetes NodePorts, from  `32768` to `35535`.
-- Following a successful MKE3 to MKE4 upgrade, a list displays that presents the ports that no longer need to be opened on manager or worker nodes.
+- Following a successful MKE 3 to MKE 4k upgrade, a list displays that presents the ports that no longer need to be opened on manager or worker nodes.
 These ports can be blocked.
 {{< /callout >}}

 ## Limitations

-- MKE4 does not support Calico Enterprise.
+- MKE 4k does not support Calico Enterprise.
-- Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE4.
+- Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE 4k.
-- Only KDD-backed MKE 3 clusters can be upgraded to MKE 4.
-Refer to [Upgrade from MKE 3.x](../../upgrade-from-MKE-3) for more information.
+- Only KDD-backed MKE 3 clusters can be upgraded to MKE 4k.
+Refer to [Upgrade from MKE 3.7 or 3.8](../../upgrade-from-MKE-3) for more information.